dushanfs17/Projects/README.md

 ## Reflection

-This challenge demonstrates proficiency in creating reusable and maintainable JavaScript code using different types of functions and techniques.
+This project demonstrates proficiency in creating reusable and maintainable JavaScript code using different types of functions and techniques.
 Through completing this challenge, I've deepened my understanding of JavaScript's role in creating dynamic and interactive web applications.
 Handling API calls to fetch questions, implementing robust session management to ensure the quiz state is preserved on page reload, and managing data structures like arrays of objects have been key learning points.
 Exploring ES6+ features such as classes and modules has allowed me to write cleaner and more organized code, promoting better maintainability and scalability of the application.

 ## Conclusion

-This challenge has been a significant milestone in my journey as a developer, reinforcing fundamental programming principles and expanding my toolkit in JavaScript development.
+This project has been a significant milestone in my journey as a developer, reinforcing fundamental programming principles and expanding my toolkit in JavaScript development.
 By building a functional trivia quiz app, I've gained practical experience in frontend scripting, UI/UX design considerations, and integrating external libraries like Bootstrap for enhanced styling and responsiveness.
 Moving forward, I look forward to applying these skills in more complex projects and contributing meaningfully to the field of web development.

 Sincerely,

 Dushan Hadji-Vasilev
-Full-Stack Academy - Group No. 17